-Bronco Billy's Casino and Hotel / Chamonix Casino Hotel (Cripple Creek, Colorado)
+Bronco Billy's Casino / Chamonix Casino Hotel (Cripple Creek, Colorado)

 Bronco Billy's and Chamonix are two integrated and adjoining casinos, and are operated by our management team as a single entity.
-This property is located in Cripple Creek, Colorado, a historical gold mining town located approximately one hour from Colorado Springs and two hours from Denver.
-Its customers are primarily from the Colorado Springs/Pueblo/Cañon City metropolitan area, the second-largest metropolitan area in Colorado, with a population of approximately 985,000 residents.
+The properties are located in Cripple Creek, Colorado, a historical gold mining town located approximately one hour from Colorado Springs and two hours from Denver.
+Its customers are primarily from the Colorado Springs/Pueblo/Cañon City metropolitan area, the second-largest metropolitan area in Colorado, with a population of approximately one million people.
 Its secondary market, the Denver metropolitan area, has a population of approximately four million people.
 It occupies a significant portion of the key city block of Cripple Creek's "casino strip."
-Chamonix began its phased opening on December 27, 2023.
-When complete, the combined Bronco Billy's / Chamonix complex will offer two large integrated casinos, approximately 300 luxury guest rooms, 14 additional hotel rooms located nearby, three casual dining outlets, a steakhouse managed by a third-party, parking garage, rooftop pool, and spa.
+Chamonix was opened in phases, beginning in December 2023 and completing in October 2024.
+The combined Bronco Billy's / Chamonix complex offers two integrated casinos, approximately 300 luxury guest rooms, 14 additional hotel rooms located nearby, two casual dining outlets, a coffee bar, a steakhouse managed by a third-party, parking garage, rooftop pool, jewelry store, spa, and convention and meeting facilities.

 We own much of the real estate for these two properties, but also lease certain parking lots and buildings, including a portion of the hotel and casino, under a long-term lease.
-The lease has six renewal options in three-year increments through January 2035, and we have the right to buy out the lease at any time during its term.
+The lease has six renewal options in three-year increments through January 2035.
+We have the right to buy out the lease at any time during its term.

 We are allowed to offer online sports wagering through three sports "skins" in Colorado.
 Rather than operate these sports skins ourselves, we historically have contracted with outside companies to operate such skins under their own brands in exchange for a percentage of revenues, as defined in each contract, subject to annual minimum amounts paid to us.
-As of December 31, 2023, two of our three skins were live.
-For our idle skin, we continue to evaluate whether to operate it ourselves or to utilize a replacement operator.
-There is no certainty that we will be able to enter into an agreement with a replacement operator or successfully operate the skin ourselves.
+As of December 31, 2024, one of our three skins was live.